AakashN2k03/OOP/C++/POLYMORPHISM/RUN_TIME/function_overriding.md

 - Game development where game entities share interfaces but have unique implementations
 - Plugin systems where different plugins implement common interfaces

-## Common Pitfalls

-- Not using the `virtual` keyword in the base class
-- Changing the function signature in the derived class (creates overloading, not overriding)
-- Forgetting to use the `override` keyword (can lead to subtle bugs)

-## Further Reading

-- Dynamic binding vs. static binding
-- Virtual destructors
-- Abstract classes and pure virtual functions